On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

 \section{Log del Pezzo surfaces without tigers}

 We will assume throughout this section that $S_0$ is a rank one log del Pezzo surface with no tigers in $\tilde{S}_0$.
 Our goal is to explicitly classify all such surfaces.
 To this end we will apply the hunt in the flush case (see Subsection \ref{flushhunt}) and carefully analyze each step (all notation is fixed as in (\ref{notation})).
-We start by showing that $T_1$ is not a net, in analogy with \cite[Chapter 14]{mckernan}.
+We start by studying the case in which $T_1$ is a net, in analogy with \cite[Chapter 14]{mckernan}.